EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 $ fplot -f myplot
 </pre>

 Note that the label now contains backslashes.
-You must include the backslash when the label appears in a script file.

 _Wild card expansion_ : there is no unix wild-card expansion in a script file.
 Thus quotation marks to inhibit wild card expansion are not necessary, though they can be used.